Neighbors (1937 film)

-The Apartment Above (Piętro wyżej in Polish) is a Polish film comedy directed by Leon Trystan in 1937, based on a script written by Emanuel Szlechter, Ludwik Starski and Eugeniusz Bodo.

-Plot
+Neighbors (Piętro wyżej) is a 1937 Polish musical romantic comedy film directed by Leon Trystan, and starring Eugeniusz Bodo, Józef Orwid and Helena Grossówna.
+Its plot follows two neighbors who, although unrelated, happen to have the same last name (Henryk and Hipolit Pączek) and are complete opposites of each other.
+Complications arise when the niece of the older, Hipolit Pompek arrives for a visit and gets into Henryk's apartment who immediately falls for her.

+The film was awarded the main prize at the Polish Film Festival in Lviv in 1938.
+In September Piętro wyżej was dubbed into Yiddish and released in December of that year under the title Shkheynim in New York.
+Famous Polish-Jewish actor Menasze Oppenheim starred in the lead role.
+Neighbors is one of the most popular Polish pre-war films.
+Heavily inspired by pre-Code motion pictures, the film is noted for the first ever on-screen depiction of a drag queen in Polish cinema.

+Synopsis

-The Apartment Above is a comedy of errors that tells the story of the adventures of two neighbors in a tenement house at 13 Szczęśliwa Street: the older Hipolit Pączek (who lives below) and the younger Henryk Pączek (a tenant living one floor above).
-Apart from their last names, they share almost everything.
+The film tells the story of two neighbors in a tenement house at 13 Szczęśliwa Street: the older Hipolit Pączek (who lives below) and the younger Henryk Pączek (a tenant living one floor above).
+Apart from their last names, they have almost nothing in common.
 The former is a classical music lover, while the latter is a well-known radio announcer and jazzman.
 They wage constant war with each other, as the owner of the tenement cannot remove the troublesome tenant.
-The situation is further complicated by the arrival of Hipolit's young relative named Lodzia, with whom (with reciprocity) Henry falls in love.
+The situation is further complicated by the arrival of Hipolit's young relative named Lodzia, with whom (with reciprocity) Henryk falls in love.

-In addition to situational comedy and witty dialogues, the success of the film was also ensured by songs that turned out to be hits("Sexapil - it's our woman's weapon", "I made an appointment with her for nine o'clock") performed by Eugeniusz Bodo.
+In addition to situational comedy and witty dialogues, the success of the film was also ensured by songs performed by Eugeniusz Bodo, that all turned out to be hits.